As a kid, making friends can be as easy as walking up to someone during recess and saying: “Do you like grass? Me too. Wanna play with grass?”

 Good friends are loyal, trustworthy, and reliable.
-They support you and your goals but are not afraid to argue if they feel you’re doing something against your best interest.
+They support you and your goals but are not afraid to disagree if they feel you’re doing something against your best interest.

 Good friends don’t encourage your bad habits and don’t introduce you to new ones.

-Good friends don’t want anything from you.
+Good friends don’t want anything from you, aside from the same level of respect and generosity they show you.
 They don’t use you or manipulate you.
 They love you for who you are, not what you have.

 Good friends are hard to find, but they’re out there.
-But first, before you find them, we need to make sure you’re likable.
+But first, before you find them, we need to make sure you’re likeable.